You are here

 Identifying key policy questions

 We are working with policymakers in the Scottish Government and industry representatives to identify the key questions which need to be answered in the short- and mid-term about the GHG emissions from ruminant production and the related land use as an integral part of Scottish agriculture.
-The specific data and methods prioritised are determined by the identified key questions.
+The specific data and methods prioritised during this project will be determined by the identified key questions.

 Developing an integrated model